Harris Manchester College, Oxford: World War II

-Manchester College played a significant part in the planning of the D-Day landings on 6 June 1944.
 The Ministry of Works and Buildings requisitioned most of the college's buildings on 17 October 1941 to facilitate the Naval Intelligence and the Inter-Services Topographic Department (ISTD).
 ISTD operations focussed on gathering of topographical intelligence for the day when the Allies would return to continental Europe.

-Departments were divided between Oxford and Cambridge, but it was the ISTD section in Manchester College which planned Operation Overlord, known as the D-Day landings.
+The ISTD section housed in Manchester College played a role in the planning of the D-Day landings on 6 June 1944.
 The college's Arlosh Hall served as the main centre of operations, with Nissen huts and tents put up in the quads.
-Among various other sources, the nearby School of Geography of the university supplied the ISTD with many maps and charts which proved an essential part in the success of the invasion.